Christensen (surname)

-Christensen (/da/), is a Danish (and Norwegian) patronymic surname, literally meaning son of Christen, a sideform of Christian.
+Christensen (/da/), is a Danish (and Norwegian) patronym-derived surname, literally meaning son of Christen, a sideform of Christian.
 The spelling variant Kristensen has identical pronunciation.
 Christensen is the sixth most common name in Denmark, shared by about 2% of the population.
 In Norway and Sweden the name can also be spelled Christenson or Kristenson.

 The numbers of bearers of the surnames Christensen and Kristensen in Denmark and Norway (2007):